 Other similar poems are ‘Like Dolmens Round My Childhood, the Old People’ by John Montague and ‘To My Nine-Year-Old Self’ by Helen Dunmore.
 Also, check out this list we made of the Best Poems About Childhood as well as the Best Poems About Nature.

 About William Blake

 In 1782, Blake married Catherine Boucher who would become a valuable assistant and loving wife.
-In 1784, Blake set up his printshop and began to create his famous illuminated etchings.
-It was through the convergence of his two loves, poetry and art, that Blake published Songs of Innocence in 1789.
+In 1784, Blake set up his print shop and began to create his famous illuminated etchings.
+It was through the convergence of his two loves, poetry and art, that Blake published his poetry collection, Songs of Innocence, in 1789.
 This work was followed by Songs of Experience in 1794.
-These works are notable not only for their beautiful illustrations and verse, but for the combination of the two.
-These piece are generally considered to be Blake’s masterpiece.
+These works are notable not only for their beautiful illustrations and verse but for the combination of the two.
+These pieces are generally considered to be Blake’s masterpiece.

 By 1824, his health had taken a downward turn and he died in 1827, in the midst of creating an illustrated version of Dante’s Divine Comedy.